kazurayam/katalon-studio-texts-diff/README.md

 This project presents a custom Keyword (a helper class in Groovy language) named `com.kazurayam.ks.TextsDiffer` to be used in [Katalon Studio](https://www.katalon.com/) projects.

-The class originally developed with Katalon Studio v8.6.6 but is not dependent on the Katalon Studio's version.
-It should work on even KS v7.\*.
+The class is developed using Katalon Studio v8.6.6 but is not dependent on the Katalon Studio's version.
+It should work on KS v7 as well.

 ## Problem to solve